TheKrystalShip/KGSM/docs/managing_game_servers.md

 ### Manually

-If `USE_SYSTEMD` is not enabled, add the following line to your system’s startup script:
+If `enable_systemd` is not enabled, add the following line to your system’s startup script:

 ```sh
 /full/path/to/instance/<instance>.manage.sh --start --background